ARBML/dar/README.md

 ## Arguments
 * `--pal`: this argument is used for datasets that have labels as part of the foulder/file names.
 Upon choosing this command the use is prompted to enter the `levels` which represents an integer that is used to extract the labels names from the full path.
 For example in `base_path/label/**.txt`, we define leveels = -2 which means that `label` will be given for all the files inside the label foulder.
 We can also define `base_path/label.txt` with levels = -2 which will remove the file extension `.txt`.
 * `--p`: where to save the dataset script.
 The default path is `datasets/`
 * `--hf` where to save the dataset at huggingface, the default org is `arbml/DATASET_NAME`
+* `--squad` support squad like dataset with the same content.

 ## Supported Links Types